 The summer program provides an incredible professional development opportunity for a few teachers each year.
-KIPP STEP teachers work closely with veteran boarding school faculty to build the summer curriculum and team teach classes.
-During the spring months, teachers will collaborate to create a rich 3-week curriculum including.
-During the summer, teachers utilize the state-of-the-art teaching facilities at Deerfield Academy to deliver dynamic and engaging classes.
-It’s a great opportunity for teachers who are looking to bring new ideas back to their classroom and school, and share with the larger education network.
+KIPP teachers work closely with veteran boarding school faculty to build the summer curriculum and team teach classes.
+During the spring months, teachers will collaborate to create a rich 3-week curriculum.
+During the summer, teachers utilize the state of the art teaching facilities at Deerfield Academy to deliver dynamic and engaging classes.
+It’s a great opportunity for teachers who are looking to bring new ideas back to their KIPP classroom and school, and share with the larger KIPP network.

-Here’s what some previous KIPP STEP teachers had to say:
+Here’s what some KIPP teachers had to say:

 - “The professional development I received in this program is by far the best development I’ve received since I’ve been a teacher.
 It’s a pleasure to work with and learn from the Deerfield staff, and the professional relationships that we’ve developed have been fantastic.
 After working in the program last year, I immediately incorporated thoughts and ideas into my own curriculum.
 It’s also an amazing opportunity to work with some of the best and brightest students in the country.
 Their academic and social growth over the 3 weeks they are at Deerfield is unbelievable.
 It’s an invaluable experience for any KIPP teacher. “

 - “I don’t have any other professional development activities that even come close to what I get from this program.”

 May 2020: Communicate with other KIPP STEP faculty to update group on curriculum

 June 2020: Calls to advisees and their families

 July 5 – July 6, 2020: Final planning meeting in Deerfield, MA